Chatbot Guide: How to Start With Chatbots

 Choose a template and simply click on it to open a quick setup tour.
 That will allow you to define the text that will be shown to the visitors.
 If you choose one of the Shopify-specific Bots, system, will ask to connect the Bot with your Shopify store.

-Please note that some of the pre-made Chatbots are available on Shopify only.
+NOTE: Please note that some of the pre-made Chatbots are available on Shopify only.

-Creating your own bot from scratch
+Create your own bot from scratch

 Creating a Bot manually allows you to build your own scenario using nodes, which represent the actions for a particular moment/step.